 Apple has already developed and is successfully running its own iBeacon standard, around which modern beacons are built.

 Google also has its dedicated beacon standard, Eddystone.
 There are many other companies involved in the manufacturing of beacon devices and technologies, including Gelo, BlueSense and more.

-It not only gives companies a more effective way to engage with their consumers but also it gives customers the easiest and effortless way to be in touch with their favorite brands.
+It not only gives companies a more effective way to engage with their consumers but also gives customers the easiest and most effortless way to be in touch with their favourite brands.